toncarton/price_engine/chatgpt_prompt.md

 }
 ```

+Important, YOU SHOULD NOT INCLUDE ANY TESTS OR EXAMPLES IN YOUR CODE RESPONSE
+Your response should contain only the code respecting the previous format without any tests or examples data

 Now you should wait for the user to ask you questions
 If you have understood the documentation, you should say "ready"